 Equal allocation of speaking, listening and reading and writing skills - children begin to notice how the sounds correlate to spelling in short common words and phrases.

-Pupils use the Charanga scheme of work to learn about a range of topics, such as:
+Pupils use the Charanga scheme of work and follow these units:

 Children develop their gymnastic skills using symmetry and changing face and direction in their routines on and off apparatus.
 They also learn to respond and move to music to form different dance routines.
 For outdoor PE, children develop the skills they learned in key stage one and begin to learn how these fit into balls skill invasion games, net, wall and court games, striking and fielding games, football and athletics.